mayolatoye/Interactive-Lab-Hub/Final Lab/README.md

 **Feedback & Improvements**

-Generally I had a lot of interst and good feedback.
+Generally I had a lot of interest and good feedback.
 I liked some people tried to test and break the system by pulling sad faces.
+It could be cool if the system recognizes that and then rebalances to play a different game with them like "pulling faces" and then asking them to mimicing it, this could be an easy way fo getting those facial stretches in.
 It was also interesting that even with a small set of trianing data it still worked very well on out of sample data (the entire class!).

 I did receive some feedback that forcing a participant to smile was somewhat dystopian (non class member).
 To this I think context is missing.
-The participant that woudl use this would believe in soem sort of health or mental benefit in NLP to some degree.
-Secondly I think there are two aspects to this that are beign fussed, excersise for geenral (more physical) health and excercise of mental boost.
-The system in effect does not need you to smile if a meme is not funny, it can try to learn overtiem teh genre of memes you find funniest so you are not being forced to pull your muscles positviely.
-Also, there is the physical health componenet aspects to it that generally participants like to be abel to measure and enjoy soem sort of gamifiationa round.
-I actually found some people begin to see this as more of a competition as the quote they got was related to how well the session went hoever it was always positive.
-I think there is a lot of scope to engineer the system further and really think more deeply abotu the optimal way to design and model this HCI.
+The participant that would use this would believe in some sort of health or mental benefit in NLP to some degree.
+Secondly I think there are two aspects to this that are being fussed, excersise for general (more physical) health and excercise for mental boost.
+The system in effect does not need you to smile if a meme is not funny, it can try to learn overtime the genre of memes you find funniest so you are not being forced to pull your muscles positviely.
+Also, there is the physical health componenet aspects to it that generally participants like to be able to measure and enjoy some sort of gamifiation around.
+Shoudl this be supported?
+I actually found some people begin to see this as more of a competition as the quote they got was related to how well the session went however it was always positive.
+I think there is a lot of scope to engineer the system further and really think more deeply about the optimal way to design and model this HCI.

 **Project Reflections**